adri/vagrant-virtualbox-vs-parallels/README.md

 ## What is benchmarked

-The login page in the Symfony2 demo installation is benchmared with Apache benchmark.
+The login page in the Symfony2 demo installation is benchmarked with Apache benchmark.

 <img width="600" alt="sf-demo-page" src="https://cloud.githubusercontent.com/assets/133832/10116866/1e0f8488-6443-11e5-81b4-9919ffe0a068.png">